sungchang79/RDS-FOR-SQLSERVER/en/console-guide.md

 ## Server Dashboard

-On the Server Dashboard tab, check out performance indicators of a database instance on a chart.
+On the Server Dashboard tab, check out performance metrics of a database instance on a chart.
-RDS for SQL Server, by default, provides two layouts, such as basic system indicators and basic SQL server indicators.
+RDS for SQL Server, by default, provides two layouts, such as basic system metrics and basic SQL server metrics.
 Default layout cannot be deleted or changed.

 ![Server Dashboard 001](https://static.toastoven.net/prod_rds_mssql/server_dashboard_list_001.png)

 * ❶ Shows created database instances on the list.
 By selecting a database instance, relevant charts become available.
-* ❷ With layout changes, find out new indicators.
+* ❷ With layout changes, find out new metrics.
 * ❸ Set the chart query period based on the current time.

 ### How to Use User Layouts